haltcase/fugitive/readme.md

 called `fugitive.ini`.
 You can manage this file using the `fugitive config` command.

+> TIP: Using the `fugitive config` command with no arguments will print the full filepath to your config file.

 You can, for example, tell fugitive explicitly what to use as your GitHub username when using various shorthand features: